aaclause/BrailleExtender/README.md

 * and much more!

 For some braille displays, it extends the braille display commands to provide:

 * offer complete gesture maps including function keys, multimedia keys, quick navigation, etc.;
 * emulate modifier keys, and thus any keyboard shortcut;
 * offer several keyboard configurations concerning the possibility to input dots 7 and 8, enter and backspace;
 * launch an application quickly;
 * actions and quick navigation through a rotor.

-Once the add-on is installed, read the documentation and go through the settings using the BrailleExtender menu (located at the root of NVDA menu).
+Once the add-on is installed, read the documentation and go through the settings using the BrailleExtender submenu (located in preferences menu) or under NVDA Menu -> Preferences -> Settings -> *Braille Extender*.
 The documentation is mainly generated automatically because it depends on the braille display in use.